tpnguyen-1999/AdventureWorks-Exploring/README.md

 |12|2011|LL Road Frame - Red, 44|725|12|53|4.4|
 |12|2011|LL Road Frame - Red, 60|729|10|43|4.3|

+**Reevaluate Seasonal Demand**: Certain products may have seasonal sales spikes (e.g., Mountain Frames may sell better in specific months).
+Adjust stock levels ahead of peak months to ensure that the right products are available without overstocking off-peak items.\
+**Optimize Production Schedule**: Use the stock-to-sales ratio to forecast demand more accurately.
+For products with a balanced ratio, like "LL Road Frame - Black, 52" (ratio of 6.4), production schedules can remain relatively stable.
+However, for items with extreme ratios (either very high or very low), adjust production cycles to better match actual sales.

 ## 5. Purchasing Department
 **No of order and value at Pending status in 2014**
 - SQL code